Applicants are often surprised when they receive an offer before they visit us. We make a virtue of giving a standard offer because

 Standard Offer for Admission in October 2014

-(M) (FM) denote Mathematics and Further Mathematics.
-1 and 2 denote grades in a Maths STEP paper of your choice.
+We do not mind in which STEP paper you achieve the grade 2.
 Distinction in AEA is accepted instead of grade 2 in a STEP paper.

 We encourage you to include at least four of the Further Pure and Mechanics units among your 12 units because these are good preparation for our course.
-If your school does not offer Further Maths, consider enrolling in the Further Maths Support Programme.
+If your school does not offer Further Maths, the Further Maths Support Programme can help.
+Its aim is "to ensure that all students who could benefit from studying Further Mathematics have the opportunity to do so"; it provides support of various kinds for both teachers and pupils.

 General Studies and Critical Thinking are not counted for the fulfilment of these A-level requirements.

 The Special Benefits of Doing a STEP Paper or AEA We believe that prospective students can best prepare to study Mathematics at university by taking STEP or AEA papers in addition to their other school-leaving examinations.
-The questions on these papers are closer to the style of mathematical thinking you will meet at university.
+The questions on these papers are closer to the style of mathematical thinking you will meet at university, and will help you develop mathematically.
 We therefore require applicants to take these papers, even when their school will not be able to offer them help.
-More information on STEP and AEA here.
+Again, the Further Maths Support Programme provides on-line tuition and one-day events for students whose schools are not able to help with STEP or AEA.
+Because the questions are generally harder than A-level, they may be frustrating at first.
+Practice, and patience, are essential!
+There is more information on STEP and AEA here.

 Interviews We do not not normally hold interviews except for applicants who offer skills derived from employment, and correspondingly fewer examinations.